Michigan teen bursts onto Olympic scene with record-breaking 1500M

-KENTWOOD, Mich.
-(WOOD) — Remember the name Hobbs Kessler.
-If he keeps running like has been, he’ll be representing the U.S. in the Olympics in the not-too-distant future.
+KENTWOOD, MI (WOOD) — Remember the name Hobbs Kessler.
+If he keeps running like he has been, he’ll be representing the U.S. in the Olympics in the not-too-distant future.

-Kessler is a senior at Community High School in Ann Arbor but he runs track for Skyline High School.
+Kessler is a senior at Community High School in Ann Arbor, Michigan, but he runs track for Skyline High School.
 He’s a heavy favorite to win an individual state title or two at the Division 1 track and field championship at East Kentwood Saturday.

 Last weekend, at a meet in Portland, Oregon, Kessler shattered the national high school record in the 1,500 meters with a time of 3 minutes, 34.36 seconds.
 That’s also faster than the standing NCAA record.